meta-llama/prompt-ops/docs/dataset_adapter_selection_guide.md

     default_value: "N/A"
 ```

-Only create a custom adapter when this level of configuration is insufficient for your needs.
+Only create a custom dataset adapter when this level of configuration is insufficient for your needs.